agateau/sfxr-qt/README.md

 For more details, you should read the original [SFXR readme.txt](readme-sfxr-sdl.txt).

+### Tips

+Right-clicking on a slider resets its value to 0.

+You can use the mouse wheel to adjust the slider value.
+Hold-down Shift to make bigger changes.

+### Command-line usage

-You can also use the `--export` option to export your SFXR or SFXJ files to wav files from the command-line.
+You can use the `--export` option to export your SFXR or SFXJ files to wav files from the command-line.
 Look at the output of `sfxr-qt --help` for details.

 ## Precompiled binaries